vinayakyengandul/greytrix-ui-kit/README.md

 # GtSwitchButtonFormField Widget

-The GtSwitchButtonFormField widget is used represent the Form field Switch button on the Screen with alng optional parameter.
+The GtSwitchButtonFormField widget is used represent the Form field.

 - Benefits of GtSwitchButtonFormField Widget
   - Handles the font size of the switch button in dynamic way based on the screen resolution when specified.